ngobjects/ng-website/src/main/resources/app-resources/pages/key-value-coding.md

 # KeyValueCoding

-KeyValueCoding is the mechanism by which templates link the values of ```dynamic bindings``` to their associated java class.\
+KeyValueCoding is the mechanism by which templates link values of ```dynamic bindings``` to their associated java class.\
 When you write out a dynamic binding in a template, say something like ```<wo:str value="$someName" />```, the template will attempt to resolve ```someName``` against the java class in the following order, returning the value from the first implemented method:

 1. If class implements ```NGKeyValueCodingAdditions``` invoke ```public Object valueForKeyPath( String )``` with "someName" as a parameter